 Fulbright has recently partnered with National Geographic again for an upcoming opportunity for journalistic study under NG abroad.
 Fulbright has offered this fellowship in the past and is redesigning it for the next school year.
 If you are interested in going abroad to participate in field journalism that also meets the image of Fulbright and National Geographic, consider the offer!

-Now that you have the tools to apply for the Fulbright, you may still wonder, "how to get a Fulbright scholarship?"
+Now that you have the tools to apply for the Fulbright, you may still wonder how to qualify for the Fulbright scholarship.
 The Fulbright selection process does pick and choose some extra criteria.
-To prepare for this, be aware of their mission to spread ideas and culture.
+To prepare, start by knowing the purpose of the award inside and out.
 Fulbright applicants are competing against each other, too.
 Use their mission, without pandering, to stand out to them.

 If you're an undergrad student reading this, you may wonder, "why should I want to apply for Fulbright?"
 To you, it may seem too far off in the future or out of your reach as an undergrad.
 However, if you know you're planning on earning a master's degree, you should at least consider Fulbright.
 Try applying during your senior year.
 Who knows, you may make the cut!

-Below, you can find some of the more common questions by students researching “what is the Fulbright scholarship?”
+Below, you can find some of the more common questions by students researching how to become a Fulbright scholar.

 The level of competition changes depending on the award type, your country of choice, and the strength of your proposal.
 Fulbright only has so many scholarships to give out every year, so picking a school or an idea that seems more noble or ambitious to the selection committee will improve your chances!

-If you already know the answer to “what is the Fulbright scholarship,” you should know the answer to this question already!
 Earning the Fulbright, among American scholars, marks a student as exceptional in their field with a mind that could potentially change the world in a significant way.
-Most Fulbright scholars have gone on to earn Nobel Prizes for their work!
+Many Fulbright scholars have gone on to earn Nobel Prizes for their work!

 Fulbright scholars receive funding that could further jump-start their careers.
 Any scholar or scientist looking to make waves should apply for Fulbright.
 The prestige generated from earning the scholarship may also work towards opening potential jobs or even recognition as a significant figure in your desired field.
 Fulbright can make your dreams come true.